Real-time Push and Events¶

 realm_userdata struture, and updates it to have the new name.

-This achieves everything we desire, at the cost that we need to write
+The design above achieves everything we desire, at the cost that we

-implement correctly, because the situations that it tests for almost
+function to implement correctly, because the situations that it tests

-never happen (being race conditions).
-So we have a special test
+for almost never happen (being race conditions).
+So we have a special

-this function by ensuring the possible race condition always happens.
+test this function by ensuring the possible race condition always

 fetch_initial_state_datato get the current state.